thachha901/book-recommender/README.md

 ## Future Improvements

-I'm still going with this small project.
-I will extend this project to a more complete product.
-I will later post this in the near future
+This is an ongoing project, and I plan to extend it into a more complete and production-ready product.